youth95/kvs/README.md

 hello world
 ```

-5. Create a private key value
+5. Create a public key value

 ```
 > kvs create priv_foo "priv hello world" -p
 ```

-If you just do. kvs will encrypt the value use your `priv_key` in local.
-Remote just judge the key's owner.
-The decryption process needs to be completed by the client itself.
+If you just do. kvs will send the value and save value as plaintext in remote.

 6. Read a private key